-This course is designed to give the student a basic knowledge of Visual Basic Programming.
-Topics covered include: elements of the object model, design methods, message passing, and the inheritance hierarchy.
-Credit: Three semester hours.
+This course is designed to give the student a basic knowledge of Visual Basic Programming, Topics covered include: elements of the object model, design methods, message passing, and the inheritance hierarchy.

-CS 1613 Programming I
+CS 1613 PROGRAMMING I

 This course is an introduction to computer programming.
 The entire process of creating software is examined from analysis and design to coding and testing.
 An emphasis is placed upon problem solving using top-down and bottom-up techniques.
 Language features include data types, functions, program flow control, and input/output.
-Credit: Three semester hours.

-CS 1623 Programming II
+CS 1623 PROGRAMMING II

-Prerequisite: CS 1613 with a grade of C or better This course is introduced in an examination of inheritance and polymorphism.
+Prerequisite: CS 1613 with a grade of C or better

+This course is introduced in an examination of inheritance and polymorphism.
 Project management techniques including make files and debugging tools are discussed.
 Language features explored include dynamic memory management, parameter passing, name overloading and multidimensional arrays.
-Credit: Three semester hours.